 Start your own sensor project

 That’s it!
 We hope this was useful for some of you.
-Don’t hesitate to contact us for any further questions about the Crodeon weather station or the Crodeon API.
+Don’t hesitate to contact us for any further questions about the Crodeon weather station with API.
 Visit our website to read more about the Reporter, the world’s easiest sensor device for real-time remote monitoring.

 Click here to download the Golang source code and the build file that we used for this demo.